vrealinho/chip-form-field/README.md

 # How to use it
 1. This Widget use package `flutter_bluetooth_serial` started by @github/Edufolly.
 Please follow the instructions provided to use this package.

-2. Add `BluetoothHelper.dart` and `ChipFormField.dart` to yopur projet.
+2. Add `BluetoothHelper.dart` and `ChipFormField.dart` to your projet.

-3. Create a new ChipFormField widget to get an animal identifier and add it to your layout
+3. Create a new ChipFormField widget and add it to your layout
 ```
 ChipFormField _chipFormField = ChipFormField(context, 'HC-06', (chip) {
       print('CHIP: ' + chip);